mishmash/QuantumHallED.jl/README.md

 # QuantumHallED (QHED)

-A Julia code for performing exact diagonalization of quantum Hall systems, i.e., interacting electrons moving in two spatial dimensions in the presence of a strong perpendicular magnetic field.
+A Julia code (built on Julia v0.6.0) for performing exact diagonalization of quantum Hall systems, i.e., interacting electrons moving in two spatial dimensions in the presence of a strong perpendicular magnetic field.
 Currently the code supports only the spherical geometry, as introduced in the classic paper by Haldane \[[PRL **51**, 605 (1983)](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.51.605)\].

 Included are a few Jupyter [notebooks](https://github.com/mishmash/QuantumHallED/tree/master/notebooks) demonstrating usage:
 * [sphere-ED.ipynb](https://github.com/mishmash/QuantumHallED/blob/master/notebooks/sphere-ED.ipynb): various examples of basic usage.